 Moreover, the Brotherhood in Rio was the main Brotherhood for all of Brazil.
 That means that all documents generated by all of the Brotherhoods throughout Brazil had to be copied to Rio de Janeiro.
 There are hundreds of boxes of Brotherhood archives sitting at the Historical Society that have yet to be touched.
 These archives could contain documents such as land deeds, receipts for purchases of enslaved people, freedom papers, marriage licenses, birth and death records, as well as information about abolitionist movements, meetings, organizations and related activities—as far back as the mid 17th Century!

 As of this writing, the space continues to evolve.
 Every time I go there, there is something new, something different.
-This space is a living resistence in what may be one of the oldest contested Black spaces in the history of the City of Rio de Janeiro.
+This space is a living resistance in what may be one of the oldest contested Black spaces in the history of the City of Rio de Janeiro.

 How to get there: